tegorman13/Dissertation/docs/Sections/diss_full_gfm.md

 ### Methods & Procedure

+Initially, 131 participants were recruited.
+After applying the same exclusion procedure as in Experiment 1, 21 participants were excluded, resulting in a final sample of 110 participants who completed the experiment (Varied: 55, Constant: 55).
 The task and procedure of Experiment 2 was identical to Experiment 1, with the exception that the training and testing bands were reversed (see **?@fig-design-e2**).
 The Varied group trained on bands 100-300, 350-550, 600-800, and the constant group trained on band 600-800.
 Both groups were tested from all six bands.
-A total of 110 participants completed the experiment (Varied: 55, Constant: 55).

 ### Results